 Consider, for example, non-compete clauses, which are agreements entered into between employers and their employees that restrict the ability of employees to seek subsequent employment or start their own business.
 Given the power disparity between employers and employees, these clauses can be used to limit innovation and competition; the FTC estimates that 30 million workers are subject to a non-compete clause, even when such a clause would be unenforceable under State law.
-The FTC estimates that its regulations prohibiting these non-compete clauses would result in 3,000-5,000 new patents in the first year, rising to 30,000-50,000 in the tenth year.
-The FTC also estimates that eliminating non-compete clauses would be created each year.
+24 The FTC estimates that regulations prohibiting these non-compete clauses would result in 3,000-5,000 new patents in the first year, rising to 30,000-50,000 in the tenth year.
+25 The FTC also estimates that eliminating non-compete clauses would increase new business formation by 2.7% a year, meaning 8,500 more new businesses would be created each year.
+26